 - Hot spots

 Unfortunately, itchy dogs are very common.
 Chronic skin complaints are one of the most pervasive (and hard to treat) health problems in dogs.

 Although skin conditions in dogs can appear in various forms, the underlying cause is always the same.
-Chronic ear infections, chewed feet, hot spots and other skin complaints are always the tip of the iceberg … they all result from a deeper problem with your dog’s immune system or toxins in his body.
+Chronic ear infections, chewed feet, hot spots and other skin complaints are always the tip of the iceberg.
+They all stem from a deeper problem with your dog’s immune system, or toxins in his body.
 Often, it’s both.